 - Start with a basic composition notebook and a piece of fabric that has double sided fusible web already applied to the wrong side.
 Follow the manufacturer's instructions for your brand of fusible web.

-- At the center spine of the notebook, cut out a sliver of fabric down to the notebook binding so that you can fold the excess fabric onto the inside cover of the book.
+- At the center spine of the notebook, cut out a sliver of the outer fabric down to the edge of teh front cover notebook binding so that you can fold the excess fabric onto the inside cover of the book.
 Do this at both the top and bottom of the spine.

 - Once you have carefully folded the fabric to the inside on all sides, close the book and take it to your ironing board.